nicolaom/n8n-nodes-nicochat/replit.md

 This is a custom n8n node for integrating with the NicoChat API (https://app.nicochat.com.br/api).
 The node provides comprehensive functionality for managing WhatsApp contacts, tags, custom fields, flows, broadcasts, templates, and conversation history.

-## Project Status: ✅ Complete
+## Project Status: ✅ Published to npm (v0.2.0)

-Last updated: October 24, 2025
+Last updated: October 25, 2025

 ## What This Node Does